nexssp/package_fs/Find/README.md

 nexss FS/Find --pathMatch=*something*
 ```

-You can add custom types for search, see at ripgrep github page.
+You can add custom types for search, see at ripgrep github page <https://github.com/BurntSushi/ripgrep/blob/master/GUIDE.md>.

 ## More info